I’m often asked,

 you announce to the world, I paid big bucks for shapeless drawstring cropped pants and a t-shirt with some one else’s God on it.

-People buy these.
+People actually buy these.

 Check me out, the clothes announce,